EthanKB1/Security-Testing/Notebook.md

 _When conducting a security test, you will need to understand what and how the application normally works.
 Therefore, you should be able to answer the following questions:_

--[x] What are the features and functions of the application?
+- [] What are the features and functions of the application?
--[x] What are the inputs and outputs of the application?
+- [] What are the inputs and outputs of the application?
--[x] What are the expected and unexpected behaviours of the application?
+- [] What are the expected and unexpected behaviours of the application? :tada: